London for proptech

 1. London's ecosystem

-The capital is home to the main client base for proptech: the real estate community.
+The capital is home to a significant real estate community, the main client base for proptech in London.

 Major landlords and investors are based in London, many with European head offices, such as CBRE, JLL, Colliers International and Cushman & Wakefield, as well as international headquarters including Landsec, Segro, Intu Properties and Hammerson.